 We’ve all heard the phrase “Rome wasn’t built in a day.”
 Well, students can’t be expected to become typing masters in a day, either!
 We all need time, practice, and a little guidance in order to learn how to do new things.

 When we turn the keyboard into an exciting world of fruit, islands, or even the cosmos, it’s easy for students to have a blast while learning!
 With TypeTastic’s All Fingers Aboard, kids can get to know the basics while expanding on the essential fine motor skills they need for touch typing.
+For middle and high school students Motor Skills does the same trick.

 It’s a 10!